rootifera/giferinos/README.md

 A: I'm not a developer.
 I'm a SysAdmin, this is the best I can do.
 Don't like it?
 Improve it.

 Q: I can't make it work.
 Can you help?
-A: Sure, please create and issue and I'll try my best to help.
+A: Sure, please create an issue and I'll try my best to help.